 The National Science Foundation Faculty Early Career Development Program is the agency’s most prestigious award.
 Awardees should have the potential to serve as academic role models in research and education.
-The award is to help build a firm foundation for a “lifetime of leadership in integrating education and research.”
+The award serves to help build a firm foundation for a “lifetime of leadership in integrating education and research.”
 Successful Principal Investigators propose creative, effective research and education plans that are developed within the context of the mission, goals, and resources of their organizations.

 This program is highly competitive.
 A key to success is to start early.
 Unlike other submissions, this is a career development submission rather than a research proposal; thus, in addition to proposing a research plan, applicants must also provide a career development plan and an explanation of how they will integrate education with research.
 This page provides multiple resources and tools to help applicants develop CAREER proposals and address important differences from more traditional NSF submissions.